crate/cratedb-guide/docs/integrate/django/index.md

 pip install cratedb-django
 ```

-Once the library is installed, set it in the project's `settings`
+Once the library is installed, set the appropiate `settings.py`

 ```python
 DATABASES = {